mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/troubleshooting.rst

 This optimized PCL release does not support acceleration for CPU device for

-* 12th generation of |atom| processors, known as codename 'Alder Lake-N'.
+* 12th generation of Intel Atom® processors, known as codename 'Alder Lake-N'.

 Troubleshooting